RISCV-MYTH-WORKSHOP/RISC-V-CPU-Core-using-TL-Verilog/README.md

 # RISC-V based MYTH Workshop - Building a RISC-V Core using TL-Verilog

-This repository contains all the information regarding the 5-day RISC-V based CPU Core Design MYTH (Microprocessor for You in Thirty Hours) Workshop, offered by for VLSI System Design (VSD) and Redwood EDA.
-In a short span of 5-days, the basic RISC-V ISA was studied & a simple RISC-V core with base instruction set was implemented.
+This repository contains all the information regarding the **5-day RISC-V based CPU Core Design MYTH (Microprocessor for You in Thirty Hours) Workshop**, offered by for **VLSI System Design (VSD) and Redwood EDA.** In a short span of 5-days, the basic RISC-V ISA was studied & a simple RISC-V core with base instruction set was implemented.
 Under the software section, the programming languages that have been used are C, Assembly language and some Pseudo codes.
-The RISC-V CPU Core has been designed with the help of Transaction Level Verilog(TL-Verilog) in addition with the Makerchip IDE Platform.
-Find below the accompanying details.
+The RISC-V CPU Core has been designed with the help of **Transaction Level Verilog(TL-Verilog) in addition with the Makerchip IDE Platform.** Find below the accompanying details.

-Check the individual day folders for the source codes and assignments on the respective days.
+**_Please note: Check the individual day folders for the documentation, source codes and assignments of the respective days.**

 # Table Of Contents